harlan-zw/harlanzw.com-vitepress/app/about/index.md

 ### :money_with_wings: $0 MRR so far

 Being transparent about how my journey is going is important to me.
 I want people to see what it really takes to move the needle.
-I plan to build my projects in public, you'll see my MMR be updated as I go along.
+I plan to build my projects in public, you'll see my MRR be updated as I go along.

 ## My Freelance Clients